WATCH for our next Germany tour date announcement...

 Day 15

-Catch mid-day flight home from Berlin’s new airport.
-Travel home full of cherished memories and an increased appreciation for the sacrifices of so many faithful Saints (and a happy belly full of pretzels, Schnitzel, & lebkuchen!).
+Catch a flight home from Berlin’s new airport.
+Travel home with a heart full of cherished memories and an increased appreciation for the sacrifices of many faithful Saints (and a happy belly full of pretzels, Schnitzel, & lebkuchen!).